Easy Piano Songs for Beginners

 Please scroll down the page for the links to the free printable music.

-Can you hear the crocodile creeping closer?
+You can hear the crocodile creeping closer

 On page 2, both hands drop down an octave, and I thinned out the left hand accompaniment a bit so as not to be too heavy.
 By the way, there is nothing particularly EASY about this little arrangement.

 Here is the same basic arrangement, just a single page:

 Here is a transposed shared-hands version of the song:

 I like to use these simplified Middle C arrangements of songs as a kind of note-naming, note-WRITING homework for my students.